mocs524/greybus-spec/source/device_class.rst

 The Greybus Lights Set Flash Intensity request payload contains two 1-byte values that represent the light_id and channel_id, and 4-byte value that represents the current intensity in microamperes.
-The value shall be set between the minimum and maximum values got from flash configuration operation.
+<GYBS.R.0315.001>The value shall be set between the minimum and
+maximum values got from flash configuration operation.</GYBS.R.0315.001>
+See table
 :num:`table-lights-set-flash-intensity-request`.

 .. figtable::